roob-p/GamepadToKeyboard/README.md

 - Joynix supports multiple switchable slots of key assignments through Layer and Set.
 - `Layer` supports fallback (if a key doens't have an assignment, the correspondent value is taken from the Button section), while `Set` does not.
 - You can define a Layer adding a section in the .INI file using square brackets (e.g. `[inventorymenu]`).
-- Adding the prefix `layer:` or `set:` to the name set its initial type (Layer or Set) (e.g. `[set:inventorymenu], [layer:inventorymenu]`).
+- Adding the prefix `layer:` or `set:` to the name section set its initial type (Layer or Set) (e.g. `[set:inventorymenu], [layer:inventorymenu]`).
 Types can be overridden using the Layer/Set modifiers.
 If no prefix is added the default type is layer.
 - Use `[LayerMode]`, `[SetMode]`, `[LayerModeToggle]`, `[SetModeToggle]` followed by the Layer/Set name in button assignments to load that Layer/Set.
 - You can also define up to 5 Layers/Sets using `LayerToCycle` in `Other` section and switch between them using `[LayerCycle+]` and `[LayerCycle-]`.
 These can reference existing Layers/Sets already used by the mode modifiers, or completely different ones.
 - Each Layer/Set assignment uses one available slot, even if it references an already existing Layer/Set.